-Sling Seat/Back- Flexible Solid Seat/ Back-Rigid Captains Chair Stadium Style Seat are not intended to provide cushioning or positioning for the user. the buttocks or back.
+Sling Seat/Back- Solid Seat/ Back-Rigid Captains Chair Stadium Style Seat Flexible 3 Cloth, vinyl, leather or equal material designed to serve as the support for buttocks or back.
 They may or may not have thin padding but are not intended to provide cushioning or positioning for the user.
-PWCs with an automotive-style back and a solid seat pan are considered as a solid seat/back system, not a Captains Chair. equal as upholstery, and designed to serve as a complete seating, support, and cushioning system for the user.
+Metal or plastic material usually covered with cloth, vinyl, leather or equal material, with or without some padding material designed to serve as the support for the buttocks or back.
+They may or may not have thin padding but are not intended to provide cushioning or positioning for the user.
+PWCs with an automotive-style back and a solid seat pan are considered as a solid A one or two-piece automotive-style seat with rigid frame, cushioning material in both seat and back sections, covered in cloth, vinyl, leather or equal as upholstery, and designed to serve as a complete seating, support, and cushioning system for the user.
 It may have armrests that can be fixed, swingaway, or detachable.
-It may or may not have a headrest, either integrated or separate. equal as upholstery, and designed to serve as a complete seating, support, and cushioning system for the user.
+It may or may not have a A one or two piece stadium-style seat with rigid frame and cushioning material in both seat and back sections, covered in cloth, vinyl, leather or equal as upholstery, and designed to serve as a complete seating, support, and cushioning system for the user.
 It may have armrests that can be fixed, swingaway, or detachable.
 It does not have a headrest.
-Chairs with stadium style seats are billed using the Captains Chair HCPCS codes.
+Chairs with stadium style seats